 Step One: Realize You Are Stuck

-If you’re constantly feeling like you “can’t get unstuck,” chances are you’re stuck in a negative mindset.
+If you constantly feel like you “can’t get unstuck,” you’re probably stuck in a negative mindset.
 While you might feel stuck, you’re not stuck; in fact, you’re in a position to take action.

 You just need to take a step back and recognize that you’re not stuck at all.

-Feeling stuck is often a sign that you’re feeling overwhelmed or frustrated by the current situation.
-Take a step back and ask yourself what you can change about the situation, or what you can do specifically to improve your situation.
+Feeling stuck is often a sign that you’re overwhelmed or frustrated by the current situation.
+Take a step back and ask yourself what you can change about the situation or what you can do specifically to improve your situation.

 Be as specific as possible when thinking about what you can change or what you can do differently.

-When you first start to unstick yourself, you want to start with small, specific changes that you can make right away.
+When you first start to unstick yourself, you want to start with small, specific changes you can immediately make.
 The more specific you can be, the better.

 Step Two: Take a Break

-Whether it’s a day, a week, or a month, taking a break is a great way to unclutter your mind, unplug from the situation, and get some perspective on the situation as a whole.
+Whether it’s a day, a week, or a month, taking a break is a great way to unclutter your mind, unplug from the situation, and get some perspective on the situation.

-It might feel as though you have to start all over again, but leaving the situation you’re stuck in can do wonders for your perspective on the situation as a whole.
+It might feel like you have to start all over again, but leaving the situation you’re stuck in can do wonders for your perspective on the situation.

-During your break, try to get away from anything related to your problems.
+During your break, try to avoid anything related to your problems.
 Just unplug from the situation.

-Also, try to unplug from social media, get away from the computer, phone and other devices.
+Also, try to unplug from social media and get away from the computer, phone, and other devices.

 Step Three: Talk to Someone You Trust

-If you’re feeling stuck, chances are you’re also feeling like you’re completely alone.
+If you’re feeling stuck, chances are you’re also feeling like you’re entirely alone.

-Unplugging from the situation and taking a break from it doesn’t mean that you’re alone.
-In fact, you might be surprised to find out how many people you trust and care about who have been there for you in this situation.
+Unplugging from the situation and taking a break doesn’t mean you’re alone.
+You might be surprised to find out how many people you trust and care about who have been there for you in this situation.